WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • useful features.

-Because they offer a good number of managed features on their shared plans, SiteGround can make a good alternative for both Bluehost’s cheap shared plans and the WP Pro plans.
+Because it offers a good number of managed features on its shared plans, SiteGround can make a good alternative to both Bluehost’s cheap shared plans and the WP Pro plans.

 For example, you’ll get access to features such as: